dynastyprocess/data/README.md

 # DynastyProcess.com Data Repository

-This repository contains resources and data for the purpose of supporting apps and developers, and is updated on a weekly basis.
+This repository contains resources and data for the purpose of supporting apps and developers, and is updated via a script on a weekly basis.

-The old database.csv was getting a little unwieldy (80+ columns) so it's been/being broken down into smaller, more specific pieces.
+The old database.csv was getting a little unwieldy (80+ columns) so it's been broken down into smaller, more specific pieces.

 The main files available are: